Sanzake/kodcode_git/week20/miniShop/README.md

 ### States
 #### Localstorage
-Used to save products from fetch.
+Used to save products from fetch "/products".
-Once, on first page loading.
+On every fetch.

 #### Zustand
 Used to save state for favorite products.